-- If you are fully recovered, you need to strike a balance between being honest, and making it clear that you are now ready to work and that your health won’t be a problem for an employer.
+- If you are fully recovered, strike a balance between being honest, and making it clear that you are now ready to work and that your health won’t be a problem for the employer.

-- If your illness is chronic, you need to let the employer know – if it could affect your ability to do the job.
+- If your illness is chronic, you should let the employer know if you think it could affect your ability to do the job.
 Think about it from their point of view, and phrase your answer positively.
-For instance, "I have arthritis in my foot.
-It just means I can't stand for more than an hour at a time.
+For instance, "I have arthritis in my foot that prevents me from standing for more than an hour at a time.
 This has never been a problem in my 10 years of working at a desk, but I've been told it could spread to other parts of my body."

 Workbridge offers a free service to help people with any form of disability to find work.
 You can contact them for support with your job search and interviews.